Jc-alt logo

 # 2. Explore Choices -> max subarray is:

-# 3. Build -> recursively compute left, right, cross sums
+# 3. Build -> recursively compute max of a section via max(left, right, cross_sum)

 # Result -> max sum of array